ethereum/EIPs/EIPS/eip-aa.md

 The following semantics are enforced:

-* Transactions, other than AA transactions, that call `PAYGAS` are considered invalid.
+* Transactions, other than AA transactions, that call `PAYGAS` are invalid.
-* AA transactions that do not call `PAYGAS` are considered invalid.
+* AA transactions that do not call `PAYGAS` are invalid.
-* After `PAYGAS` is executed, further invokations during the same transaction are treated as noops.
+* Multiple invocations of `PAYGAS` must cause a revert.
 * If `ORIGIN (0x32)` or `CALLER (0x33)` is invoked in the first frame of execution of a call intiated by an AA transaction, then it must return `0xAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`.
 * If `ORIGIN (0x32)` is invoked in any other frame of execution of an AA transaction it must return `tx.to`.
-* AA transactions must call a contract that starts with a prelude that verifies `CALLER == 0xAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`, otherwise the transaction is invalid.
 * If `PAYGAS` is called after any of the following opcodes are encountered, it must revert:
     * `BALANCE (0x31)`